car-r/astro-pickleball/src/pages/blog/pickleball-stacking.md

 ## Pickleball Stacking Rules

-There aren’t any specific pickleball rules to determine how and where you should be standing on the court.
+There aren’t any specific <a href="/blog/pickleball-rules">pickleball rules</a> to determine how and where you should be standing on the court.
 There are a few things to remember in order to stay within the rules.

 - When serving, your partner can stand anywhere in the court.
 They still must let the third shot bounce before hitting it.
 - The serve must stay within the specified serving area between the sideline and the centerline and behind the baseline.